zukunft/zukunft.com/docs/code_functions_all.md

     \-- api_array - section for function api_array not yet defined that it should be api in /user/user_message.php
     \-- api_json - section for function api_json not yet defined that it should be api in /user/user_message.php
     \-- api_mapper - section for function api_mapper is expected to be construct and map in /user/user_message.php
-    \-- add_id - section for function add_id not yet defined that it should be add in /user/user_message.php
-    \-- add_info_id - section for function add_info_id not yet defined that it should be add in /user/user_message.php
     \-- add_info_with_vars - section for function add_info_with_vars not yet defined that it should be add in /user/user_message.php
     \-- add_warning_with_vars - section for function add_warning_with_vars not yet defined that it should be add in /user/user_message.php
     \-- add_err_with_vars - section for function add_err_with_vars not yet defined that it should be add in /user/user_message.php